ganeshyevle/Angular-Project/README.md

 ## About this project

-In this project I have created three components Header,Mainbody and Footer, In this components I have use html,css,typescrit
+In this project I have created three components Header,Mainbody and Footer, In this components I have use HTML,CSS, and TypeScript.
 ## Header Component:

 Includes the website logo and navigation menu.